How To Upgrade Your iMac with an SSD (2024 updated)

 READY

-Connect the SSD to a spare USB port using a USB to SATA cloning cable (sold separately).
+Connect the SSD to a spare USB port using a USB to SATA cloning cable (sold separately or included in one of our kits).

 2